 Spark a Love for Literature with These Read-Aloud Tips

-From a young child’s first time hearing a story to a teen’s escape into the pages of an intriguing novel, reading and being read to helps children explore the countless possibilities of worlds both real and imagined.
+From your child’s first time hearing a story to their teen escape into the pages of an intriguing novel, reading and being read to helps children explore the countless possibilities of both real and imagined words.

-The stories you read aloud to your children are often their first exposure to the world of books, and it’s the most effective way to cultivate a love of reading at an early age.
-Reading aloud is important, not only because it shows how much fun reading can be, but also because it introduces children to the sounds and rhythm of language, helps develop their imagination and creativity, and broadens their perspective of the world.
-In fact, reading aloud to children every day puts them almost a year ahead of where they would be if they were not read to daily, according to the Melbourne Institute of Applied Economic and Social Research.
+The stories you read aloud to your children are often their first exposure to the world of books, and it is the most effective way to cultivate a love of reading at an early age.
+Reading aloud is important, not only because it shows how much fun reading can be, but also because it introduces children to the sounds and rhythm of language.
+Reading aloud also helps develop their imagination, creativity, and broadens their perspective of the world.
+In fact, according to the Melbourne Institute of Applied Economic and Social Research reading aloud to children everyday puts them almost a year ahead of where they would be if they were not read to daily.

-Follow these tips to inspire a lifelong love of reading.
+Follow these tips to inspire a lifelong love for reading.

-Young children will often want you to reread the same book many times, and that’s okay!
-Repetitive reading helps children increase their vocabulary, word recognition, fluency and comprehension.
+Young children will often want you to reread the same book many times, and that is okay!
+Repetitive reading helps children increase their vocabulary, word recognition, fluency, and comprehension.
 It also helps them identify familiar patterns and rhythm.

 Read at a pace that allows your children to follow the storyline and analyze the pictures.
 Talking about the story and the pictures as you read will help to develop their reading comprehension skills.